 Collection of reference datasets

-The benchmarking of SMLM software package mainly relies on the usage of common reference datasets, in particular synthetic datasets with known ground-truth.
+The benchmarking of SMLM software package mainly relies on the usage of common reference datasets.

 The synthetic sample has been created artificially using a 3D artificial structure shape.
 This shape represents a seashell of six branches with various fluorophore densities.
 The position of the fluorophores of exactly known.
 Some image sequences have additional noise.